impliedchaos/mopidy-youtubemusic/README.rst

 - :code:`enable_scrobbling` - Mark tracks as played on YouTube Music after listening.
 Default: yes
 - :code:`stream_preference` - Comma separated list of itags in the order of preference you want for stream.
 Default: "141, 251, 140, 250, 249"

-Info on YouTube Music streams:
+Information on YouTube Music streams:

 +----------+-------+-------------+----------+
 | itag     | Codec | Sample Rate | Bit Rate |